Carson Wentz: College career

-Wentz attended North Dakota State, redshirting his first season with the Bison as they won their first FCS title under ninth-year head coach Craig Bohl.
+Wentz attended North Dakota State, redshirting his first season with the Bison as they won their first Football Championship Subdivision (FCS) title under ninth-year head coach Craig Bohl.

 As a redshirt freshman in 2012, Wentz was the backup quarterback to Brock Jensen and played in his first collegiate game on September 22.
 He completed all eight of his passes for 93 yards and threw his first touchdown in relief of Jensen in a 66–7 blowout victory over the Prairie View A&M Panthers.
-Wentz finished the season completing 12-of-16 pass attempts for 144 passing yards and two touchdowns.
+Wentz finished the season completing 12-of-16 passes for 144 yards and two touchdowns.

 Wentz was again the second-string quarterback in 2013 and appeared in 11 games.
-He had his best game that season on October 13, against Delaware State, completing 10-of-13 attempted passes for 105 passing yards and a touchdown.
-Wentz ended his redshirt sophomore season completing 22-of-30 passes for 209 yards and a touchdown.
+He had his best game that season on October 13, against Delaware State, completing 10-of-13 passes for 105 yards and a touchdown.
+Wentz finished his redshirt sophomore season completing 22-of-30 passes for 209 yards and a touchdown.

 Wentz became the Bison starting quarterback during his junior year in 2014.
-In his first start in the opener at Iowa State of the Big 12 Conference, he completed 18-of-28 pass attempts for 204 yards in a 34–14 victory on August 30.
-During the game at Western Illinois on October 10, Wentz caught a 16-yard touchdown pass from running back John Crockett and helped lead the Bison to a 17–10 comeback victory.
-Statistically, his best game that season was at Missouri State, where he threw for 247 yards and five touchdowns.
+In his first start in the opener against the Iowa State Cyclones of the Big 12 Conference, Wentz completed 18-of-28 pass attempts for 204 yards in a 34–14 victory on August 30.
+During the game against the Western Illinois Leathernecks on October 10, he caught a 16-yard touchdown pass from running back John Crockett and helped lead the Bison to a 17–10 comeback victory.
+Statistically, Wentz's best game that season was against the Missouri State Bears, where he threw for 247 yards and five touchdowns.